Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

 Charcot’s Three Stages of Hypnosis

 Remarkably, Charcot discovered that his patients entered three distinct states of hypnosis: lethargy, catalepsy, and somnambulism.
 Lethargy resembled the inert state of fainting in hysteria, transitioning to catalepsy once the subject’s eyes opened, resulting in limbs retaining any imposed position.
-Charcot noted that by limbs positioned in aggressive gesture aggressive thoughts and actions followed.
+Charcot noted that with limbs positioned in aggressive gestures, aggressive thoughts and actions followed.

 Additionally, somnambulism exhibited a connection to hysteria through the manifestation of anaesthesia, often observed as “glove anaesthesia” or “sleeve anaesthesia” among hysterics.
 Thus, Charcot concluded that hypnosis represented an artificially induced modification of the nervous system exclusive to hysterical patients, manifesting in the aforementioned distinct phases.
 It was primarily this scientific discourse that bestowed scientific credibility upon the previously taboo subject of hypnotism.